-In each area of the university (e.g. faculty/division, school, institute, department, centre, unit) OHS issues are managed by a local OHS committee and these are overseen by the Faculty/Divisional Executive to ensure a consistent approach to OHS.
+In each area of the University (e.g. faculty/division, school, institute, department, centre, unit) OHS issues are managed by a local OHS committee and these are overseen by the Faculty/Divisional Executive to ensure a consistent approach to OHS.
 Further details about the structure and function of local OHS Committee and your local OHS Chairperson, can be found below:

 Membership of local committees